KevinCheung2259/llm-inference-benchmarking/README.md

 This distributed approach ensures better stability and more accurate benchmarking results.

-To stop processes, open a new terminal and run `pkill -f "online_replay.py"`
+To stop processes, you can also open a new terminal and run `pkill -f "online_replay.py"`